-(a) (U) Ensure IMO is assigned (primary or collateral duty) and that he reports the following to the XX MEF IMO: contact information, unique requirements for IM or C2 system technical support for the section, and staff organization.
-Ensure he coordinates IM-related plans, SOPs, and orders.
+(a) (U) Ensure IMO is assigned (primary or collateral duty) and that the IMO reports the following to the XX MEF IMO: contact information, unique requirements for IM or C2 system technical support for the section, and staff organization.
+Ensure the IMO coordinates IM-related plans, SOPs, and orders.